Greyhole 0.9.64 Update

 Seems like there is something off on the timing.
 It should sense file changes more frequently, then react accordingly in my opinion.

 Will continue to explore the source and see what changed.

-#4 Updated by cpg over 4 years ago
+#4 Updated by cpg almost 5 years ago

 i think we should instlall the deps first. probably what happened here i think is that the existing GH installed, then the new one i assume you install via upgrade and at that point you did not get any install warnings?